mpdf/mpdf.github.io/html-support/html-attributes.md

 <tr>
 <td><i>autosize</i></td>
 <td>

-<p><span class="smallblock">FLOAT</span>&nbsp; value &gt;= 0</p>
+<span class="smallblock">FLOAT</span>&nbsp; value &gt;= 0

-<p>Shrinks a table to fit if width is too small to allow complete words to fit.
+Shrinks a table to fit if width is too small to allow complete words to fit.
 The value (must be &gt;=1) determines the maximum allowable factor to shrink i.e. autosize="2" will allow the font-size to be reduced to a minimum of 1/2 the original size.
-A value of 1 prevents automatic resizing of the table. (custom attribute)</p>
+A value of 1 prevents automatic resizing of the table. (custom attribute)

 </td>
 </tr>
 <tr>